 For nearly a decade, Western Australia has enjoyed one of the most spectacular resources booms in the country’s history.
-In such a context it might seem difficult to argue that collaborative ecosystem science infrastructure, such as that being delivered through TERN, could make a significant contribution to the economy.
+In such a context it might seem difficult to argue that collaborative ecosystem research infrastructure, such as that being delivered through TERN, could make a significant contribution to the economy.
 However, the benefits of TERN’s strategic investments here are long-term, and will continue to be reaped by the state’s remote and regional communities long after the gas and iron ore is gone.

 Providing local stakeholders with the capacity to detect, understand and manage change in the ecosystems on which they depend has been a strong focus.
 Thanks to extensive local support, TERN has successfully established a dense network of field-monitoring sites and observatories across south-west Western Australia, a region that has been simultaneously identified as a global biodiversity hotspot, as highly vulnerable to climate change, and as highly valuable for local agricultural, forestry and tourism industries.